 HT Nepal agree to follow the principles stated below, that underpin the Donors aspirations for the REDSS project

 - Make sure that government funds are not substituted and do not overlap/duplicate other donors support.

-- Be open to work with others to come up with the best design and implementing techniques (balancing cost, safety against future earthquakes and local sourcing).
+- Be open to working with others to come up with the best design and implementing techniques (balancing cost, safety against future earthquakes and local sourcing).

 - Get economic of scale by working with other partners as possible.

-- HTNepal will be open for experience and knowledge sharing from other organizations.
+- HT Nepal will be open for experience and knowledge sharing with other organizations.

 Project governance Mechanism – REDSS

 Himalayan Trust Nepal successfully completed the Rebuilding of 70 earthquake resistant classrooms in 15 schools, repairing six classrooms in two schools, construction of WASH in two schools and a compound wall at Khumjung school in the Solukhumbu district within the allocated time frame.
 HTN on behalf of local communities, beneficiaries, and stakeholders express sincere gratitude to all donors, the government of Nepal and respective school management committees for their support and cooperation.